JubaKitiashvili/cargo-js/src/documentation/source/module_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Within the action callbacks the ``this`` context exposes the current state through a ``state()`` method.
-The current state can be used preserve data which is not effected be the current action.
+The current state can be used to preserve data which is not effected be the current action.
 If we had a form validation action which stores a ``valid`` attribute in the state, we would have to preserve this attribute in the ``submitted`` action somehow.
 That's what the ``this.state()`` method is for.